Anyone with a campus 'w' account can create a personal webpage, accessible both on and off campus.

 HTML (Hypertext Mark-Up Language) and web publishing are widely supported by WSU.

-- Free online tutorials and getting started guides can be found on the World Wide Web.
+- Free tutorials and getting started guides can be found online.
 A simple search should reveal many helpful sites.

-If you are experiencing difficulties that are not resolved with the measures in section 6, you can contact the Help Desk by calling 775-4827, by sending email to firstname.lastname@example.org, or by visiting 025 Library Annex.
+If you are experiencing difficulties, contact the Help Desk by calling 775-4827, by sending email to firstname.lastname@example.org, or by visiting 025 Library Annex.